Understand

 [edit]The southern sector (Gorillas and Volcano) of Virunga National Park is easily accessible in a number of different ways the most common are:

 - Overland via Uganda, cross the border in Bunagana, from where the Mountain gorilla sites Jomba and Bikenge are easily accessible within 1 hour.
-The border crossing is easy, and a local visa can be bought at the border for only US$50, however this visa is not a fully recognized visa and can only be used to visit the park and subsequently leaving the country at the Bunagana border post again.
+The border crossing is easy, and a local visa can be bought at the border for US$50, however this visa is not a fully recognized and can only be used to visit the park and subsequently leaving the country at the Bunagana border post again.

 - Overland via Rwanda, cross the border at Gisenyi/Goma, the border crossing is easy if you prearranged a visa, if not it will be difficult or expensive (US$280 if bought at the border).